StephanMusgrave/unipop/README.md

 Homepage
 ---
 The homepage is where all the images of stuff to sell are displayed.
 The design is clean and all images are contained within a beautiful, infinitely scrolling grid.

-From here, the user can click on images to navigate to the rest of the application.
+From here, the user can easily click on things to navigate to the rest of the application.

 Item display page
 ---
 <!-- getagging here.
 Stef, Steve? -->
-When a user click on an item to see more information, they will be taken to the item's display page.
+When a user clicks on an item to see more information, they will be taken to the item's display page.
 They will see:
 * who is selling the item
 * its price
 * the distance from the user to the item
 * auto-changing extra images
+* an option to view its location on Google Maps
+* I want it button

 I want it button
 ---
+The I want it button changes its function according to different conditions.
+It can change to several different buttons:

+*I want it*
+Let's say you wanted to buy a toaster.
+You browse on the homepage and find a nice shiny image of a toaster and decide you want it, so you click the I want it button.

+If you are the first buyer: you will be taken to a brand new chatroom, and you start talking to the seller about his/her toaster.

+If you are NOT the first buyer: you will be placed on the waitlist for this particularly popular toaster

+*I changed my mind*
+Let's say you changed your mind about the toaster you just wanted.
+There will always be a I changed my mind button present that rescinds your want.
+Don't worry if you accidentaly clicked it; unipop will flash an alert for double-confirmation.

 Chatroom
 ---
+Connecting buyers and sellers is what unipop is all about.
+So the need of a chatroom comes naturally.

 Queue management
 ---